mprinc/TypeScript-Website/packages/documentation/copy/en/reference/Module Resolution.md

 ## Using `--noResolve`

-Normally the compiler will attempt to resolve all module imports before it starts the compilation process.
+Normally the compiler will <span class='definition'>attempt to resolve all module imports</span> before it starts the compilation process.
-Every time it successfully resolves an `import` to a file, the file is added to the set of files the compiler will process later on.
+Every time it successfully resolves an `import` to a file, <span class='important'>the file is added to the set of files the compiler will process later on</span>.

-The `--noResolve` compiler options instructs the compiler not to "add" any files to the compilation that were not passed on the command line.
+The `--noResolve` compiler options <span class='important'>instructs the compiler not to "add" any files to the compilation that were not passed on the command line</span>.
-It will still try to resolve the module to files, but if the file is not specified, it will not be included.
+It will still <span class='important'>try to resolve the module to files, but if the file is not specified, it will not be included</span>.

 For instance: